 While we’re at it – slow down and chew your food!
 The first step of digestion happens in your mouth.
 The more broken down the food is when it reaches the gut, the more nutrition that can be extracted from it.
 If you’re eating carbohydrates, some enzymes are produced in the mouth that help to break them down.
 So take your time and chew your food – don’t just inhale it!

 If you find you have poor digestion, you might want to speak to a health practitioner to help optimise your nutrition.
-I offer a limited number of online consultations – to learn more, head over here.
-To book a slot, contact me today.
+I offer a limited number of online consultations – to learn more and book in, head over here.